Argentina–Israel relations: 21st century

 In the aftermath of the 2023 Argentine general election and Javier Milei's victory, President-elect Milei pledged to move the Argentine Embassy from Tel Aviv to Jerusalem, and announced as part of "a spiritual trip" alongside rabbis he studies with, Milei would visit the Western Wall and Israel before his inauguration on 10 December 2023.
 In December 2023, President Javier Milei announced that his government is working on designating Hamas as a terrorist organization.

 In February 2024, Argentinian President Javier Milei visited Israel, making Israel his first bilateral overseas destination as president.

 In May 2024, President Javier Milei's government broke with Argentina's previous position on Palestine, voting against recognition of Palestinian statehood at United Nations.
-The vote was in line with the country’s pro-Israel shift in its foreign policy.
+The vote was in line with the country's pro-Israel shift in its foreign policy.

-In June 2025, Milei reaffirmed his pledge to move the embassy to Jerusalem, and El Al announced plans to launch direct passenger flights between the two countries.
+In June 2025, Milei reaffirmed his pledge to move the embassy to Jerusalem, aiming for the spring of 2026, and El Al announced plans to launch direct passenger flights between the two countries.

+Argentina has supported Israel and the United States in the 2026 Iran war, with Milei saying that he is "proud to be the most Zionist president in the world."
+During his third state visit to Israel, Milei and Netanyahu announced direct flights between the two countries via El Al and the advance on the embassy issues.

+The flights connecting Ben Gurion Airport (TLV) in Israel to Ezeiza Airport (EZE) will connect Jerusalem and Buenos Aires and will become the airline's longest scheduled route.
+The new service is planned to start in late November 2026 and will be operated twice weekly with Boeing 787-9 aircraft configured to accommodate 271 passengers, with a flight time of 16 1/2 hours to Buenos Aires and 15 hours to Tel Aviv.

+In September 2026, Argentinian President Javier Milei met Israeli Prime Minister Benjamin Netanyahu at the United Nations General Assembly in New York.

 Isaac Accords

 In August 2025, the Isaac Accords, which are modeled on the 2020 Abraham Accords, were officially announced.
 The Isaac Accords are a diplomatic initiative inspired by Argentine President Javier Milei's receipt of the Genesis Prize that aims to strengthen political, economic, and cultural cooperation between Israel and various Latin American countries, starting with Uruguay, Panama, and Costa Rica.
-The nonprofit organization American Friends of the Isaac Accords (AFOIA) was also launched in the same month.
+The nonprofit organization American Friends of Isaac Accords (AFOIA) was also launched in the same month.
 The organization was established with an initial US$1 million from the Genesis Prize Foundation, in honor of Milei's acceptance of the Genesis Prize in Jerusalem on June 12, 2025.